akira-kurogane/mongodb-guide/content/connecting_guide/mongo_shell/_index.md

 To recap the mongo shell:

 - Uses the MongoDB wire protocol to communicate with MongoDB servers the same as any application
+- It is C++ internally
+- Makes use of a javascript engine library and "readline"-style line editor library to provide a live Javascript command line interpreter / REPL.
 - It doesn't handle the wire protocol 'raw' or control TCP primitives itself.
 It uses the standard C++ MongoDB client driver for that.
-- It is C++ internally
-- Makes use of a javascript engine library and "readline"-style line editor library to provide a live Javascript command line interpreter / REPL.
 - Can be used to run Javascript code for the sake of Javascript alone, but the purpose is communicate with the database
-- There is one "db" MongoDB connection object created which represents the connection to the mongod or mongos host you specified with the --host argument when you began the shell
+- There is one "<tt>db</tt>" MongoDB connection object created which represents the connection to the standalone mongod or replicaset of mongod nodes or mongos host you specified with the --host argument when you began the shell.
+(TODO LINK to connection URI page)
+  - The connection always includes a database namespace when commands are sent.
+You can change it at will ("use &lt;another_db_name&gt;") so it is variable, but it can't be empty/null.
+Default is "test".
-  - You don't have to use the "db" global var if you don't want.
+  - You don't have to use the "db" global var if you don't want to.
 You can manually create other live MongoDB connections objects with connect(\<conn_uri\>), or "new Mongo(\<conn_uri\>)" and give those whatever variable name you like.
 It would be an untypical way to use the mongo shell however.
 - The behind-the-scenes flow every time you execute a db.XXX() command:
   1. You create documents as Javascript objects, and execute Javascript functions in the interpreter.
-  2. The mongo shell converts the Javascript objects to BSON, and the functions to known MongoDB server commands also as BSON objects, ones that includes the BSON-converted javascript argument values (if any), puts it into the OP_MSG request (or legacy OP_QUERY or v3.2(?) experimented OP_COMMAND format requests) and sends it over the network
+  2. The mongo shell converts the Javascript objects to BSON, and the functions to known MongoDB server commands, which are also serialized in a BSON format.
+These include the argument values (if any), puts it into the OP_MSG request (or legacy OP_QUERY or the v3.2(?) experimental OP_COMMAND format requests) and sends it over the network
   3. The server responds with a reply in BSON
   4. The mongo shell converts the reply to a javascript result, and the BSON data is converted to a Javascript object
-  5. The converted-to-Javascript-binary-format result is assigned into javascript variable if you set one, or auto-printed into the shell terminal if you did not.
+  5. The converted-to-Javascript-binary-format result is assigned into a javascript variable if you set one, or auto-printed into the shell terminal if you did not.

 _**Q.** "But what about server-side Javascript?
 That's what MongoDB uses right?"_